Resources for Understanding the Common Core State Standards

 Looking for resources to support math instruction?
 Khan Academy has created thousands of CCSS-aligned math problems, created and reviewed by math educators.
 Check out the Common Core map on their website to browse skills and related math exercises by grade and relevant standard.
 Adaptive software helps to identify gaps and show progress on each student's learning dashboard, and real-time tracking data is available to teachers.

 In partnership with the National Education Association, BetterLesson launched a new website in January 2014, featuring over 10,000 CCSS-aligned lessons for math and ELA/literacy.
 Developed by over 130 current, experienced teachers for every grade level, the featured lessons include the teachers’ reflections and insights, student work examples, and an array of other supporting materials.

 The Partnership for Assessment of Readiness for College and Careers (PARCC)

-As one of the two state-led collaboratives developing new assessments that align with the Common Core Standards, PARCC received an $186 million Race to the Top grant.
+As one of the two state-led collaboratives developing new assessments that align with the Common Core Standards, PARCC received a $186 million Race to the Top grant.
 You will find a solid implementation page on its website with guides, webinars, workbooks, and more resources for the transition period.
-PARCC also offers a page called In the Classroom which is designed specifically for teachers in the trenches.
-PARCC is a consortium of 24 states, and its assessments will be ready for states to administer for the 2014-15 school year.
+PARCC also offers a page called For Educators, designed specifically for teachers in the trenches.
+PARCC is a consortium of states, and 13 states are participating in administration of the PARCC tests during the 2014-15 school year.

 Educational Testing Service's Center for K-12 Assessment and Performance Management